 - What are your legal options if a third party’s negligence or recklessness caused your accident?

 Schedule a Free Case Evaluation With an N.C.
-Workers’ Compensation Attorney
+Workers’ Compensation Law Firm

 At Hardison & Cochran, we understand that it can be intimidating to meet with an attorney to discuss your workers’ compensation injury.
 Keep in mind that the initial consultation is free with no obligation to hire us.

-Our attorneys will treat you with compassion and respect and explain you legal options.
-Selecting an experienced workers’ compensation attorney who understands North Carolina workers’ compensation law can make the difference in the outcome of your claim.
+Our attorneys will treat you with compassion and respect and explain your legal options.
+Selecting an experienced workers’ compensation attorney who understands North Carolina workers’ compensation law can make a difference in the outcome of your claim.